 July 8, 2019 | By Kimberly Uslin

-Avinash Kumar (A21) is a rising junior and a recipient of a 2019 Ariel Internship.
+Avinash Kumar (A21) is a rising junior and a recipient of a 2019 Ariel Internship with the New Mexico state pension fund, which covers approximately 100,000 public employees in the state.
 This fall, he will transfer from the Santa Fe campus to Annapolis.

 What brought you to St. John’s?

 I found out about St. John’s through the Colleges that Change Lives website.
 It’s essentially a list of 40 awesome liberal arts colleges in this country.
 I just went down the list from A-Z, and I stopped looking at “S.” This was what I wanted—an interdisciplinary liberal arts education.

 You spent your first two years in Santa Fe and are going to spend your final two in Annapolis.
 What do you see as the advantages of each of the campuses?

 I went to high school in Singapore and it’s insanely hectic there; just really busy.
 I wanted to try to find an environment in which I could chill out for a bit, take things easy and focus on my education.
 Santa Fe seemed like the perfect spot for it, and it still is.
 The sky’s always blue, it’s always calm and peaceful.
 It’s a great place to think about the greatest thinkers.